-The ideal man is a human who has been s is emotion.
+The ideal man is a human who has been stripped of the filth that is emotion.
 They are beings of pure logic and perfect hate (not an emotion by the Wheel's definition, but rather an expression of a universal force).
 These beings, the "perfect men," are Whirls who are created on Chessboard One by horiffic psychological processes and then reunited with their host-bodies by technological procedures on Chessboard Zero.
 Their final unification comes when they consume their hosts from within.